Chart Color Schemes

 The level of general health in Greensborough is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Greensborough shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Greensborough exhibits above-average health outcomes, as evaluated by AreaSearch's assessment of mortality rates and chronic condition prevalence.

 The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.
 Approximately 57% (~12,209 people) of Greensborough's total population has private health cover, which is very high.
-Mental health issues and arthritis are the most common medical conditions, affecting 8.3 and 8.2% of residents respectively.
-Around 68.5% of residents report being completely free from medical ailments, compared to 72.6% in Greater Melbourne.
-The under-65 population has better-than-average health outcomes.
-Greensborough has a higher proportion of seniors aged 65 and over, at 21.3% (4,598 people), compared to Greater Melbourne's 15.1%.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 8.3% and 8.2% of residents respectively.
+About 68.5% of residents claim to be completely free from medical ailments, compared to 72.6% across Greater Melbourne.
+The under-65 population in Greensborough shows better than average health outcomes.
+The area has 21.5% of residents aged 65 and over (4,642 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health